 Second and Third Trimesters

 As the pregnancy progresses into the second and third trimesters, the risk of major birth defects decreases.
-However, the fetus remains vulnerable to other effects of radiation, such as growth restriction and potential long-term health issues.
+Even so, the fetus remains vulnerable to other effects of radiation, such as growth restriction and potential long-term health issues.
 The brain continues to develop throughout pregnancy, making it susceptible to radiation-induced damage.
 Studies have suggested a possible link between prenatal radiation exposure and an increased risk of childhood cancer, although the absolute risk is still very small.

 Radiation Dose and Fetal Exposure